please state all part numbers from your alternator and components required for repair parts

 Car alternators are Three Phase AC generators with rectification to DC.

-The Diode pack has a secondary function when the ignition key is off to prevent the power draining from the battery via the alternator windings causing the battery to discharge.
-This is often a cause of charge warning light staying illuminated on dash.
+The Diode pack has a secondary function when the ignition key is off to prevent the power draining from the battery via the alternator windings which would cause the battery to discharge.

 Check all connections are tight and wires are in good condition.